.NET

 Replace <<LISTENER-HOST>>

-with the type that you want to assign to your logs.
-You will use this value to identify these logs in Logz.io.
+with the log type to identify these logs in Logz.io.

-Add the following code to use the configuration and create logs:
+Add the following code to use the configuration and create logs with Serilog.Settings.Configuration

 using System.IO;